devbae/devbae-blog/_posts/2020-05-09-web-scraping.md

 Disallow: /
 ```

 So "disallow: something" means that these links are not allowed to be scraped by any bot or script.
-The ones allowed are crawling bots of Google, Bing, Apple, etc. because they are allowed after seeking special permissions.
+The ones allowed are crawling bots of Google, Bing, Apple, etc. because they got special permissions from facebook.
 So we urge you to use this super-power responsibly and build great products.

 <h2 id="scraping-crawling"> Web Crawling vs. Web Scraping </h2>